chrismorales/unittest_coverage_talk/docs/index.rst

 Sidebar: Why am I giving this talk
 ==================================

-In the last few years, as I wrote code I often did it for projects that already had a test suite.
+In the last few years, as we wrote code we often did it for projects that already had a test suite.

-As such, I ran something like **nosetests** many times and have come to rely and trust it.
+As such, we ran something like **nosetests** many times and have come to rely and trust it.

 Sidebar: However ...
 ====================

-As I mentioned I dabbled in magic, so I naturally wondered what **MAGIC** is behind test runner.
+As I mentioned I dabbled in magic, so we naturally wondered what **MAGIC** is behind test runner.

-What's more, since I have long since learned that magic is an illusion I was now TERRIBLY concerned as to whether coverage tool does what I think it does.
+What's more, since I have long since learned that magic is an illusion we were now TERRIBLY concerned as to whether coverage tool does what I think it does.